kuzzleio/documentation-old/src/sdk-reference/user/save.md

 }
 ```

-Creates or replaces this user in Kuzzle Backend's database layer.
+Creates or replaces this user in Kuzzle.

 ---